 However, with all that I’ve learned I know where my heart lies.
 My true inspiration is the people I work with.
 I can always pick up a camera and start taking great photographs but it is more fulfilling to do it with intention and have a story to tell.
 What I enjoy helping people with is finding the final piece of the puzzle.

-I’ve come to realize that almost most women are uncomfortable with the way they look.
+I’ve come to realize that almost all women are uncomfortable with the way they look.
 They are constantly comparing themselves to other people.
-I get this, I have struggled with this myself.
+I get this, I have struggled, and still struggle, with this myself.
 A part of ones growth is really accepting the beauty of who they are.
 That is why I enjoy defining ones uniqueness before the photography session even begins.
 I want people to see what is special about them before we begin.

 Many entrepreneurs face the fact that being in business means you have to be visible.
 Being visible can feel very vulnerable.
-However, being vulnerable is the first step to being truly genuine.
-I was serious about growing my business so for myself I decided to see this as a test in my own acceptance.
+However, being vulnerable is the first step to being genuine.
+I was serious about growing my business so, for myself, I decided to see this as a test in my own acceptance.
 This was, and still is my own journey.
 Ultimately though, this is where I found my own joy.

 Ginici helped me create a series of pin-up photos for my husband’s wedding gift a la Frank Frazetta & Alberto Vargas.
 His third tour overseas is coming up and he still always keeps two of these photos with him at all times.
 They are his and my favorite pictures.
 I’m so thankful for Ginici’s creative eye, sense of professionalism and style (especially when it comes to partials & nudes!), and her strengths in editing while maintaining a sense of realism in our photos really made the difference in making these our favorite photos.